Submit your application, background information and authorization for release form, and join our team!

 In conjunction with 90 other corrections officers, those hired will work together to enforce rules and maintain order within the correctional facility while interacting with inmates.
 On average, the Elkhart County Correctional Facility houses approximately 800 inmates that have been incarcerated for crimes ranging from non-violent misdemeanors to serious and violent felonies.
 Our corrections officers are tasked with a variety of responsibilities while on duty.
 These tasks include, but are not limited to performing booking and release functions, which include fingerprints, pictures, property inventory, bond processing as well as performing floor-monitoring duties, including: ward checks, inspections, meal distribution, and distributing authorized medications to inmates.
 Other duties include, but are not limited to, operating a control room, incorporating multi-tasking skills to manage several monitors as well as the computer system by answering call buttons and responding to inmates.

 Those competing for positions will be required to undergo a written examination that will be ranked according to standard deviation methods.
-All applicants should be physically fit and must pass the Corrections Officer Physical Abilities Test (COPAT), which includes several obstacles designed to create potential situations encountered by a corrections officer.
+All applicants should be physically fit and must pass the Patrol and Corrections Officer Applicant Pre-employment Physical Ability Test, which includes several obstacles designed to create potential situations encountered by a corrections officer.
 Candidates will also be able to demonstrate the ability to properly and safely handle a firearm with the requirement that this can be done while using both hands separately and independently from each other.
 For more information on the COPAT, watch this video.

 Upcoming Employment Test Dates

 All candidates are expected to be of good character as we are committed to achieving the highest standards of performance, ethical conduct, and truthfulness, on and off duty.
 To ensure this legacy continues applicants will undergo an extensive pre-employment character background and criminal history check, as well as polygraph and psychological tests.